 She needed livery, hangings, drapes, but she couldn’t have those until she had furniture to house the clothier and his staff and his goods.

 As to her wardrobe, her new gowns should start arriving any day now.
-The only nice gown she had was her wedding dress, which had been beautifully laundered and mended, but she was loath to wear it.
+The only nice gown she had was her wedding dress, but she was loath to wear it.
 It reminded her too much of the sword point in her back.

 She rubbed that spot.